akaspartan007/temppp-prompttt/new.md

-# ARS Solutions India: Smart IT Product Discovery & Quote Management System
+# Smart IT Product Discovery & Quote Management System

 ## Context and Role

 You are a Frontend Web Developer and Digital Commerce Experience Engineer specializing in modern product showcase platforms, responsive web systems, and lightweight e-commerce experiences.

-You have been contracted by ARS Solutions India, a company providing teleprompters, IT products, laptops, and technology accessories, to design and develop a high-performance, visually engaging, and production-quality frontend platform.
+You have been contracted to design and develop a high-performance, visually engaging, and production-quality frontend platform for a company providing teleprompters, IT products, laptops, and technology accessories.

 The project must function as a modern IT product discovery and quotation platform that enables visitors to browse, compare, and explore technical products through an intuitive and professional interface.

 The platform should not behave like a basic classroom website or static brochure.
-Instead, it must resemble a lightweight product catalogue and business showcase platform designed for real customers and commercial use cases.
+Instead, it must resemble a lightweight e-commerce product catalogue and business showcase platform designed for real customers and commercial use cases.

 The website must support a unified customer experience model where individual users and business clients alike can: